elmerucr/lime/README.md

 ### Other

 * [freeverb](https://github.com/sinshu/freeverb/) - Free, studio-quality reverb SOURCE CODE in the public domain
+* [PICO-8](https://www.lexaloffle.com/pico-8.php) - PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs by lexaloffle.
 * [SDL Simple DirectMedia Layer](https://www.libsdl.org) - A cross-platform development library by Sam Lantinga designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware.
 * [stb](https://github.com/nothings/stb) - single-file public domain (or MIT licensed) libraries for C/C++
+* [TIC-80](https://tic80.com) - TIC-80 is a free and open source fantasy computer for making, playing and sharing tiny games.
 * [visual6502](http://www.visual6502.org) - Visual Transistor-level Simulation of the 6502 CPU and other chips.

 ## References

+Kane, Hawkins and Leventhal.
+1981.
+68000 ASSEMBLY LANGUAGE PROGRAMMING.
+OSBORNE/McGraw-Hill.

 Leventhal, Lance A. 1981.
 6809 ASSEMBLY LANGUAGE PROGRAMMING.
 OSBORNE/McGraw-Hill.